theKashey/rewiremock/README.md

 - be fast, to be faster.

 # Goal:
-- give ability to mock everything
+- give ability to mock everything - CommonJS, ES6, Webpack, anything.
-- give ability to do correctly.
+- give ability to do correctly - isolation, typechecks, powerfull API

 I have wrote some articles about these ideas - https://medium.com/tag/rewiremock/latest